Dean, Internal, Melbourne Business School

-Caron Beaton-Wells is Deputy Dean at the Melbourne Business School and a Professorial Fellow at the Melbourne Law School.
+Caron Beaton-Wells is Dean, Internal at the Melbourne Business School and a Professorial Fellow at the Melbourne Law School.

-Caron was formerly a solicitor at (now) King & Wood Mallesons and a member of the Victorian Bar, practising in commercial and government law.
+Formerly a solicitor at (now) King & Wood Mallesons and a member of the Victorian Bar, practising in commercial and government law, Caron was the 2019 recipient of the Academic of the Year (Women in Law) Award.

 Academic of the Year, Women in Law Awards, 2019